csdms/bmi-example-fortran/README.md

   given in the
   [README](https://github.com/csdms/bmi-fortran/blob/master/README.md)
   in that repository.
-You can choose to build them from source or install them through a conda binary (Linux and macOS only).
+You can choose to build them from source or install them through a conda binary.

 ### Linux and macOS